ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 Outreach activities started in August 2024 involving local communities (universities, RUGs, R-Ladies Chapters, conferences, and organizations) and delivered in Champions’ native language (English, Spanish, Portuguese and Chinese).

-Members of this cohort worked together with champions from the first cohort to do theirs outreach activities and also introduce their cohort mates to other communities and organizations giving them space to share what they did during the champions program.
+[Members of this cohort worked together with champions from the first cohort to do theirs outreach activities](https://ropensci.org/events/rsr-learn-and-use/) and also introduce their cohort mates to other communities and organizations giving them [space to share what they did during the Champions Program](https://www.youtube.com/watch?v=p2Odyp9VIPA).

-### Workshops

-Paola Corrales developed and delivered an online workshop for non-selected applicants on [Git and GitHub](https://paocorrales.github.io/git-developing-software-together/) already giving back to the program.
-She will also teach this workshop for the second cohort.

-{{< figure src = "pao-git-github.png" alt = "Paola Corrales sharing a slide about the git workshop" caption = "<strong>Paola Corrales teaching Git for the Champions Program</strong>">}}

-### Community Calls and Coworking sessions

-### R User Groups and R-Ladies meetups

-### Talks and Blog post

-Our Champions are part of other communities like R-Ladies, LatinR and local R User Groups, and organized several activities with these groups.
+Champions worked with their local communities to organize different kind of events and spaces:

+- Sunny organized a workshop to teach how to use the package he developed during the champions program.
+- Ezekiel submitted a proposal to the RConsortium to create an R user Group together with the University xx which got partial funding for its start-up.
+After a successful year of operation, with xx events held and xx members the group got more funding from the RConsortium to continue its activities during 2025.
+- Andrea organized xx and xx events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group.
+- Sehrish organize a workshop at ...
+- Francesca organize a meetup with R-Ladies ... to introduce her package ...

+rOpenSci's community spaces also benefited from the participation of the champions:

+- Sunny participated as a panelist in the community call ... telling about his experience developing the bbsTawian package as a project in the champions program,
+- Andrea participated in another community call in Spanish sharing her experience during the program with people interested in applying for the program.
+- Ezekiel participated as a mentor in the minihackathon for people contributing to open source software for the first time.
+- Liz Hare will be cohost at the xx coworking session with the topic...
+- Francesca was the main host of our first community call in Portugues ... and also one of the mentors of our traslathon during LatinR.

+The champions wrote blog posts for rOpenSci's website covering technological aspects such as [“Resources For Using R With Screen Readers”](https://ropensci.org/blog/2024/09/05/screen-readers-tools/) by Liz Hare and also aspects such as the experience of being part of the program, such as [“Bridges and Communities.
+My Journey as an rOpenSci Champion”](https://ropensci.org/blog/2025/05/15/puentes-comunidades-campeones-ropensci/) by Andrea Vargas Gomez.

+LatinR, useR!, Posit and xx conferences were attended by our champions.
+During LatinR, Andrea presented the package he developed during the program and Francesca was a mentor of the traslathon organized as a satellite event of the conference.
+In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf and Sunny and Andrea were able to participate.
+Erika and Andrea also presented their respective packages developed during the program at useR!
+2025.

 ## Champions' accomplishments and next steps

 Our Champions have been very successful in the delivery of their projects, building high quality software with a focus on their countries and discipline.
 The impact of their work also spread to their home institutions and related local communities.
 Not only through their outreach activities sharing information and knowledge contextualized for their audience, but also by creating spaces for their local communities, like the R user groups, and through their research.

-Many of our Champions will continue with their outreach activities and mantaining their R package.
+Many of our Champions will continue with their outreach activities and maintaining their R package.
 Stay tuned to our events section in our website, our newsletter and social media to learn about them!